lwasser/python-ecology/03-data-types-and-format.md

 + How to change the data type
 + What NaN values are, how they might be represented, and what this means for your work
 + How to replace NaN values, if desired

-# Need to build challenge lessons or something to make this lesson more interesting.